Module Documentation

 filter(func=None) MultiVector[source]

 Returns a new multivector containing only those elements for which func was true-ish.
 If no function was provided, use the simp_func of the Algebra.
+If func has one argument, it is called on each entry of self.values().
+If func has two arguments, the function is called with the key, value pairs as per self.items() instead.

 classmethod fromkeysvalues(algebra, keys, values)[source]